-In his self-defense course, Graden teaches realtors to look out for subtle clues, like clothing, even among familiar clients.
+Train yourself to look out for subtle clues, like clothing, even among familiar clients.
 A man wearing a bulky or long coat on a hot day could be concealing a weapon and should be automatically considered suspect.
-With new or repeat clients, Graden says to trust your gut and get out of a situation that feels uncomfortable right away.
+Whether it’s a new or repeat client, trust your gut and get out of a situation that feels uncomfortable right away.

 7. Seek out support.

 Safety is but one critical part of what it takes to run a successful real estate business.
-While you’re screening leads, we can work hard for you behind-the-scenes.
-Click here to learn more about the big benefits of becoming a Cornerstone Realtor Partner.
-With co-branded marketing, prequalified buyer referrals, in-model kiosks, super-speedy closings, and unparalleled communication, we’ll help you grow your business one happy client at a time.
+While you’re screening leads, we’ll be working hard for you behind the scenes.
+Click here to learn all about the big benefits of becoming a Cornerstone Realtor Partner, with powerful perks like cobranded marketing, prequalified buyer referrals, in-model kiosks, and super-speedy closings.

 For educational purposes only.
 Please contact your qualified professional for specific guidance.